JVercout/meteor-simple-elasticsearch/README.md

-# Meteor Simple Elasticsearch Implémentation
+# Meteor Simple Elasticsearch Implementation

 This is a simple example about how elasticsearch can work with Meteor.js.
 This is a development repository.